Flying with a baby or toddler can be a stressful experience, especially if it’s something you haven’t done before.

 Again, you should only take a “reasonable” amount, inform the TSA officer you’re carrying baby food and be ready to separate the items from your other belongings when going through the screening process.

 Does Your Child Need To Be With You To Bring Baby Food On A Plane?

-Interestingly, the TSA state that your child does not need to be present or travelling with you to bring breast milk, formula or related supplies in your carry-on.
+Interestingly, the TSA state that your child does not need to be present or traveling with you to bring breast milk, formula or related supplies in your carry-on.

-So technically even if you’re travelling without your baby you should still be allowed to take milk and other baby food in your carry-on bags in quantities over 100ml.
+So technically even if you’re traveling without your baby you should still be allowed to take milk and other baby food in your carry-on bags in quantities over 100ml.